Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Here, I wanted to make an ultra casual outfit with a denim shirt, a henley and sneakers.

-And obviously, these Maharishi pants from an old collection that I've been wearing for 3 years, whose cut I love.
+And of course, these Maharishi pants from an old collection that I have been wearing for 3 years, whose cut I love.

 BonneGueule coat and henley , Rogue Territory shirt, Maharishi pants.